-Steel band is a ribbon made out of steel.
-On both the ends of steel band, brass handles are attached by swivel joints.
-The length of steel band is 20m and 30m.
+A steel band is a ribbon made out of steel.
+On both ends of the steel band, brass handles are attached by swivel joints.
+The length of the steel band is 20m and 30m.
 It is 12mm to 16mm wide and 0.3mm to 0.6mm thick.

 Step-wise Procedure Of Chaining

 For chain surveying, two chainmen are required.
-The one who is more experienced stays at the zero end or the rear end of the chain and is known as the follower.
+The more experienced one stays at the zero ends or the rear end of the chain and is known as the follower.
 The other one who holds the forward handle is known as the leader.